tahsin4466/StartASM/README.md

 ## Syntax
 StartASM is designed to be as close to plain English as possible.
 The syntax trades away traditional opcode mnemonics used in most ASM's in favor of readable syntax closer to high-level languages.
-This includes the use of full-word instructions, transitional conjunctions to demonstrate operand relationships, and clearly denoted register (r0-r9), memory (m<000000>) and instruction memory (i[000000]) operands.
+This includes the use of full-word instructions, transitional conjunctions to demonstrate operand relationships, and clearly denoted register (`r0`-`r9`), memory (`m<000000>`-`m<999999>`) and instruction memory (`i[000000]`-`i[999999]`) operands.
 For example:

 `move r1 to r2`
-- Denotes the instruction first (move)
+- Denotes the instruction first `move`
-- States implicit source operand (r1)
+- States implicit source operand `r1`
-- Provides a transitional conjunction to show where data is flowing (to)
+- Provides a transitional conjunction to show where data is flowing `to`
-- States explicitly destination operand (r2)
+- States explicitly destination operand `r2`

 For a more complex example:

 `shift right logically r1 with r2`
-- Denotes the instruction first (shift)
+- Denotes the instruction first `shift`
-- Provides direction and type, always after the base instruction (right logically)
+- Provides direction and type, always after the base instruction `right logically`
-- States implicitly self operand (r1)
+- States implicitly self operand `r1`
-- Provides a transitional conjunction to show relationship (by, as in attribute for the instruction)
+- Provides a transitional conjunction to show relationship as attribute of instruction `by`
-- Sates explicitly the attribute operand (r2)
+- Sates explicitly the attribute operand `r2)

 In summary:
-- Transitional conjunctions are used to show operand relationships (except for source/self operands, in which it is implicit for a natural language feel). e.g. from, to, with, by, if for condittionals
+- Transitional conjunctions are used to show operand relationships (except for source/self operands, in which it is implicit for a natural language feel). e.g. `from`, `to`, `with`, `by`.
+Conditionals are denoted by `if`
-- Operands are stated explicitly and numerically
+- Operands are stated explicitly and numerically. e.g. `r0`, `m<39>`
-- Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics)
+- Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics). e.g. `move`, `shift left logically`

 ## Usage